Skip to main content

 6. Allocate bets based on edge size: Bet more when your model shows a large edge, and less (or not at all) when the edge is small or nonexistent.

-In practice, this process is never as straightforward as it sounds.
-Sports are dynamic and unpredictable, and even the most sophisticated models are working with imperfect information.
-But by taking a rigorously analytical approach, sports bettors can gain a meaningful edge on the traditional wisdom of the crowd.
+In practice, this is never as clean as it sounds.
+Sports are dynamic, and even the best models work with imperfect information.
+But an analytical approach gives you a real edge over the crowd.

 • Data quality: The output of any statistical model is only as good as its input data.
 Issues like small sample sizes, changes in playing style or personnel, and the inconsistent availability of advanced data can limit a model's predictive power.